Skip to content

 Sunday morning before the football game.
 The kit becomes a Sunday ritual.
 Every weekend it sits on the counter.
 Every weekend a guest is over.
 The client's network gets exposed to the gift on a continuous loop.

 Holiday hosting.
 Thanksgiving morning Bloody Marys.
 Christmas-morning hosting.
-New Year's Eve mocktails for the family member who's not drinking.
+New Year's Eve mocktails for the family member who is not drinking.
 The kit shows up at every major hosting moment in the calendar year.

 Q4 Holiday Client Gifting